 releases without resorting to more force than I am comfortable using.

 Eventually the penny dropped, after more than two whole years, I confess.
 In my previous clinic, old faithful stood on a sprung wooden floor.
-Here, under that wood laminate is solid concrete.
+Here, under that laminate is solid concrete.
 It doesn't give at all.

 I really should have worked this out sooner as I knew that it's the principle that the great innovative chiropractor Clay Thompson used to develop the modern chiropractic adjusting table.